The Angel on the High Street

 for Oxford’s very own Abeizer Coppe was then languishing in Newgate Prison

-and his books had been burned on Broad Street
+and copies of his Fiery Flying Roll had recently been burned on Broad Street

 I suspect that’s when William and Hannah finally fell in love